MyGovHub-Goodbye-World/.github/profile/README.md

 | 12 | [MongoDB Database Setup Guide](https://github.com/MyGovHub-Goodbye-World/mygovhub-mongodb) | This guide helps you set up and import multiple MongoDB databases for the Great AI Hackathon project.
 The setup includes 5 separate databases with Malaysian government service data.

----

 ## 📊 Summary

-MyGov Hub redefines how citizens interact with the government — by turning dozens of disjointed apps into a single AI-powered experience.
+**MyGov Hub** redefines how citizens interact with the government by turning dozens of disjointed apps into a single AI-powered experience.

+*"One Hub, All Services"*

 It’s simple, scalable, and human-friendly, designed to:

 - 💡 Save citizens time
 - 💰 Reduce government expenses
 - 🌐 Accelerate digital-first adoption